johndunne2019/pands-project/README.md

 **Contents of the Data Set**

-There are 150 rows of data in the data set each representing an iris flower.
-Detailed below are the contents of each column of data in the data set:
+There are 150 rows of data in the data set in total, each representing a species of Iris flower.
+There are 3 species in total with 50 rows of data on each species.

-1. Column 1 contains sepal length in cm
-2. Column 2 contains sepal width in cm
-3. Column 3 contains petal length in cm
-4. Column 4 contains petal length in cm
-5. Column 5 contains the class:
 * Iris Sentosa
 * Iris Versicolour
 * Iris Virginica

+Detailed below are the contents of each column of data in the data set:

+1. Column 1 is ID number of the
+2. Column 2 contains sepal length in cm
+3. Column 3 contains sepal width in cm
+4. Column 4 contains petal length in cm
+5. Column 5 contains petal length in cm
+6. Column 6 contains the name of the species of Iris flower

 ## References